What is a "Formal Complaint"?

 • matters that are handled by tribunals, courts of law, quasi-judicial boards, or other jurisdictions.

-• in-person at a client service counter;
+• In-person: at a client service counter

-• by regular mail at Township of Russell, 717 Notre Dame Street, Embrun, Ontario, K0A 1W1.
+• Mail: Township of Russell, 717 Notre-Dame Street, Embrun, ON K0A 1W1

 Disclaimers